w4tsn/node-red-contrib-protobuf/README.md

 ## Usage

-1. Grab a `proto` with the message types required
-2. Place an encode/decode node on a flow
+1. Place an encode/decode node on a flow
-3. Open the editor and add a new protofile configuration node
-4. Supply the path to your `.proto` file
+2. Configure the protofile path pointing to your protobuf file(s)
-5. Either supply a proto type
+3. Either supply a proto type
     1. within the encode/decode configuration
     2. with the `msg.protobufType` field (takes precedence over node configuration)
+4. Either send a `protobuf` encoded payload to the decode node or a `JSON` encoded payload to the encode node

+*Note on the protofile node* The proto file node watches the specified file(s) for changes on the filesystem through nodejs fs API.
+If the file contents of the `.proto`-file change on disk, the file becomes reloaded.
+This may happen multiple times at once due to OS and editor specifics.
+If multiple comma-separated paths are specified, only the first one is monitored right now to save some resources.

 ## Features